Course Title: Art - Grade 4 Department ArtGrade Level: 4Time Per Day/Week: 45 minutesLength of Course: Year

 Description of Course:

 The focus of this course will be to cultivate knowledge, passion, and skill to empower students to pursue healthy habits and a physically active lifestyle.
-Students will engage in various physical activities that support health, physical fitness, motor skill development and improvement, group interactions, and enjoyment.
-This course is in alignment with the PA Academic Health and Physical Education Standards.
-The focuses are on Fitness, Team Sports, and Cooperative Games/Activities.
-Fitness concepts include experimenting with a variety of activities to improve and promote personal fitness. (eg. Cardiovascular Endurance, Muscular Endurance, Muscular Strength, Body Composition and Flexibility).
+Students will engage in various physical activities that support health and wellness, physical fitness, motor skill development and improvement, group interactions, and enjoyment.
+This course is in alignment with the PA Academic Health and Physical Education Standards, SHAPE America's National Standards for Health and Physical Education, and Grade-Level Outcomes for K-12 Physical Education.
+The focuses are on Health and Wellness, Fitness, Team Sports, and Cooperative Games/Activities.
+Health and wellness topics include focussing on the balance of physical, mental, and social health.
+Our units align with the PRSD Health and Wellness Commitment: sleep, exercise, hydration, nutrition, limiting screen time, stress management and mindfulness, being outdoors, fun and play.
+Fitness concepts include experimenting with a variety of activities to improve and promote personal fitness. (eg. Cardiovascular Endurance, Muscular Endurance, Muscular Strength, Body Composition, and Flexibility).
 Students will discover concepts of exercise and nutrition for establishing and maintaining a healthy lifestyle.
-Team Sports will also help with the understanding and demonstration of proper teamwork and sportsmanship.
-Team Sports allow students to apply and improve movement skills (eg. dribbling, passing, trapping, catching, juggling, running, shooting, ball control, kicking, throwing, setting).
-Gameplay will be used to demonstrate the benefits of practice through drills, stations, partner work, and the importance of fair play. (eg. positions, rules, leadership, and safety) Cooperative games are used to apply a variety of Motor skills, Creative Movement Patterns, Strategy, and fitness to participate in large and small group activities.
-Group Activities help to identify the benefits of communication and positive social interaction for success in a variety of physical activity environments.
+Team sports will also help with the understanding and demonstration of proper teamwork and sportsmanship.
+Team sports allow students to apply and improve movement skills (eg. dribbling, passing, trapping, catching, juggling, running, shooting, ball control, kicking, throwing, setting).
+Gameplay will be used to demonstrate the benefits of practice through drills, stations, partner work, and the importance of fair play. (eg. positions, rules, leadership, and safety) Cooperative games are used to apply a variety of motor skills, creative movement patterns, strategy, and fitness to participate in large and small group activities.
+Group activities help to identify the benefits of communication and positive social interaction for success in a variety of physical activity environments.

 Grade Level: 4Time Per Day/Week: About one (40-45 minute) class every two weeks (varies)Length of Course: YearPrimary Resources: N/AUnits of Study:Unit 1: Library NavigationUnit 2: Book SelectionUnit 3: Expanding the Use of the Online CatalogUnit 4: AlmanacsUnit 5: Atlases/MapsUnit 6: Research Process: PlanningUnit 7: InvestigatingUnit 8: Sharing